algolia/algoliasearch-client-objc/README.md

  * **hitsPerPage**: (integer) the number of hits per page (default = 10).
  * **attributesToRetrieve**: (array of strings) default list of attributes to retrieve in objects.
  * **attributesToHighlight**: (array of strings) default list of attributes to highlight
+ * **attributesToSnippet**: (array of strings) default list of attributes to snippet alongside the number of words to return (syntax is 'attributeName:nbWords')<br/>By default no snippet is computed.
  * **attributesToIndex**: (array of strings) the list of fields you want to index.<br/>By default all textual attributes of your objects are indexed, but you should update it to get optimal results.<br/>This parameter has two important uses:
  * *Limit the attributes to index*.<br/>For example if you store a binary image in base64, you want to store it and be able to retrieve it but you don't want to search in the base64 string.
  * *Control part of the ranking*.<br/>Matches in attributes at the beginning of the list will be considered more important than matches in attributes further down the list.